wadmiraal/wadmiraal.net/src/_posts/2014-07-22-write-testable-code-in-drupal-part-1.markdown

 ## Why Is This So Slow

 If you've ever installed Drupal, you know it takes time.
-It takes you through some configuration forms, uses a batch to install the core module, asks for some final settings (site name, admin account credentials, etc) and then, *finally*, allows you to use it.
+It takes you through some configuration forms, uses a batch to install the core module, asks for some final settings (site name, admin account credentials, etc), and so on.

 When running a *DrupalWebTestCase* (which, in the vast majority cases, is what you do when writing Drupal tests), the Simpletest framework (also called Testing) will install a fresh, virtual Drupal copy for you. *For each test*.